asahaman/n50/README.md

 ..............

 **Exercise 3**: Python script for calculating summary statistics of N50 and plotting its distribution
-Extends exercise 2 by incorporating a function to calculate summary statistics using pandas.series.describe function.
+Extends exercise 2 by incorporating a function to calculate summary statistics using *pandas.Series.Describe* function.
+Also generates a histogram of N50 assembly lengths using *matplotlib*

 Usage: python n50_statistics.py INPUT_DIRECTORY OUTPUT_DIRECTORY